---

 Google Play Protect may show a warning about the app being from an unknown developer.
 You can dismiss this warning to proceed with the installation.

-Distributing iOS Apps
+## Distributing iOS Apps[¶](#distributing-ios-apps "Permanent link")

 iOS distribution requires a few extra steps due to Apple's code signing requirements.
 The tester's device must be registered in your Apple Developer account and included in the provisioning profile used to sign the build.

-Register the Device
+### Register the Device[¶](#register-the-device "Permanent link")

 Every iOS device has a unique identifier (UDID) that must be registered before it can install a test build.